 If a credit or a debit card is missing, it could be in the hands of a thief.
 The thief will use the card information to withdraw money from the bank account and get away with it.

-If your card is missing, use your bank app to block the card or contact your bank to disable the card.
+If your card is missing, use your bank app to block the card or contact your bank to disable it.
 You may then request a new card from the bank to use for transactions.

 Vishing is different from phishing; instead of using emails, the thief uses phone calls or voice messages, typically claiming to message from your bank or a reputable financial institution.